Jonas HuckesteinUNIVERSAL FUND MEMBER

 Jonas' Story

 Jonas joined Watsi on November 7th, 2014.
-Eight years ago, Jonas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jonas' most recent donation traveled 5,900 miles to support Phaw, a loving daughter and hard worker from Thailand, to fund a total abdominal hysterectomy.
+Nine years ago, Jonas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonas' most recent donation traveled 6,200 miles to support Sarin, a 53-year-old caretaker from Cambodia, to fund surgery to remove a growth in her ear.

 Impact